VimalsCode/PeopleCounterApp/WRITEUP.md

 faster_rcnn_inception_v2_coco | original | 55MB
 faster_rcnn_inception_v2_coco | converted | 123KB

 During the inference test with ssd_mobilenet_v2_coco and faster_rcnn_inception_v2_coco the main problem arised with the detection of the second person in the video.
 The corresponding frame is between 227-449 based on the experiment conducted as mentioned in original_detection_model_inference.ipynb.
 The accuracy calculation was performed only taking into consideration the 2nd person.
-This gives us the overview about the accuracy improvement with OpenVino toolkit.
+This gives us the overview about the accuracy improvement with OpenVino toolkit.The inference with original model was performed using the original_detection_model_inference.ipynb.

 Model | Type | Accuracy (2nd Person detection) | Total Inference Time (ms) | Test Environment
 ------------ | ------------- | ------------- | ------------- | -------------